fchauvel/MAD/docs/actions.md

 wait for 5 minutes and then increases the waiting time exponentially.

+### Ignoring Errors
+It may be acceptable to simply ignore errors, because the actions are optional or because their completion do not matter.
+MAD offers the `ignore` primitive to delimit a block of actions where error will be ignored and the following instructions will be executed.

+    client Browser {
+        every 5 do {
+            ignore {
+                invoke Logger/log_query
+            }
+            query DB/Select
+        }
+    }
+In this example, when the asynchronous invocation `invoke Logger/log_query` fails, MAD will just ignore the error and proceed with the synchronous invocation `query DB/Select`.

 ### Thinking
 Thinking is a blocking "No-op" operation.
 It emulate compute-intensive internal tasks.
 It accepts a fixed duration during which the underlying worker will be blocked.